camaraproject/Commonalities/documentation/API-design-guidelines.md

 In order to ease developer adoption, the pattern for Resource-based event subscription should be consistent for all API providing this feature.

 To ensure consistency across Camara subprojects, it is necessary that explicit subscriptions are handled within separate API/s.
-It is recommended when possible to append the keyyword "subscriptions" at the end of the API name.
+It is recommended when possible to append the keyword "subscriptions" at the end of the API name.
 For e.g. device-roaming-subscriptions.yaml

 4 operations must be defined: